The Mechanics of Cryture Conjuring

 The Astral Pocket

-Conjurers all have a special part of the Astral plane carved out for themselves, which they use as a habitat for all of their bound crytures.
+Conjurers all have a special part of the Astral Plane carved out for themselves, which they use as a habitat for all of their bound crytures.
+This place is known as their Astral Pocket.
 While a cryture is crystallized, it resides within its conjurer's astral pocket and lives out its life normally with all of the conjurer’s other crytures.

 Conjuring and Binding Crystals